-($35.00 return check fee applies.
-All future payments will be required to be paid in cash, money order or credit card.)
+(All payments will are required to be paid in cash, money order or credit card.)

 For students who choose payment plan II, all payments must be made in full on the due date (Thursday) prior to the first day of clinical rotation.
-Checks will not be accepted as final payment.
-Certificate of completion will not be given and the student will not be scheduled for the certification exam until all payments are made in full.
-Certification exam will be scheduled within 10 days of program completion and on receipt of certification of completion from Heritage Health Career Center, Inc. Re-testing fees and test rescheduling are the student’s responsibility
+Certificate of completion will not be given and the student will not be scheduled for the Certification Exam until all payments are made in full.
+Certification exam will be scheduled within 10 days of program completion and on receipt of certification of completion from Heritage Health Career Center, Inc. Re-testing fees and test rescheduling are the student’s responsibility.

 Program Acceptance Standards

 To be accepted into Heritage Health Career Center's (HHCC) program, each applicant must understand and meet the following program acceptance standards and verify such by signing this ENROLLMENT APPLICATION.
 Failure to meet and accept these standards will result in an admission denial:

 Applicant must be physically able to bend, kneel and lift.

 Applicant must be able to communicate clearly using the English language due to its exclusive use by the instructors and its predominant use by medical terms and medical facilities.
 This includes the ability to understand written and spoken English plus the ability to speak clearly, to be clearly understood, to read written English and to write clearly using the English language.
 All aspects of the HHCC use ONLY the English language for all communications, including the textbooks.

 Applicant must be able to work and interact competently with other people.